Mountchicken/Union14M/README.md

 - The repository is released under the [MIT license](LICENSE).

 ## 7. Acknowledgement
-- We sincerely thank all the constructors of the 17 datasets used in Union14M, and also the developers of MMOCR, which is a powerful toolbox for OCR research.
+- We sincerely thank all the constructors of the 17 datasets used in Union14M, and also the developers of MMOCR.

 ## 8. Citation